JuliaLang/julia/doc/src/devdocs/gc.md

 ## Generational and remembered sets

-Field writes into old objects trigger a write barrier if the written field points to a young object and if a write barrier has not been triggered in the old object yet.
+Field writes into old objects trigger a write barrier if the written field points to a young object and if a write barrier has not been triggered on the old object yet.
 In this case, the old object being written to is enqueued into a remembered set, and its mark bit is set to indicate that a write barrier has already been triggered on it.